ramizouari/WinterCup4/04- Problem D/Editorial.md

 **Explanation:**

-First of all, let's multiply the digits of odd position by -1
+First of all, let's multiply the digits in odd positions by -1

 A simple solution is to consider all subarrays one by one and check if sum of every subarray is equal to 0 modulo 11 or not.
 The complexity of this solution would be **O(n^2)**.